Carol E.Tracy, Executive Director

 Barbara Burgos DiTullio, Information Technology Director & Program Manager

-As Program Manager, Barbara coordinates efforts at WLP to tie WLP's litigation, public policy and advocacy efforts to public education.
+After working with WLP for almost a decade in her role as the President of Pennsylvania NOW, Barbara joined the organization in November of 2003.
+As Program Manager, she coordinates efforts to educate the public about WLP's litigation, public policy and advocacy efforts.
 Working with staff, she develops programs to: inform Pennsylvania women about emerging issues that directly affect them, demonstrate how community involvement and civic engagement help women help themselves, provide talking points and assist constituents to connect with and lobby their representatives, and provide background information to elected officials.
-Barbara is the former President of the National Organization for Women in Pennsylvania, a position she held from 1994 until 2002.
-As President of Pennsylvania NOW, she was the primary lobbyist for the organization and frequently led workshops on How to Lobby Legislators and Grassroots Organizing.
-Barbara also served on the Board of Directors of the National Organization for Women in Washington DC, and was the NOW Mid-Atlantic Regional Director for four years.
-In addition to her political work, Barbara owned and operated a small computer consulting company for 16 years.
-With this experience, Barbara is also the Director of Information Technology.
-She oversees WLP’s technology needs including the network infrastructure, database design and creation, development and maintenance of web sites, and various forms of communications including social media.
+Barbara is also the Director of Information Technology.
+Because of her unique technology skills acquired from owning and operating a small computer consulting company for 16 years, Barbara oversees WLP’s technology needs including network infrastructure, migration and maintenance to cloud based technology, database design and creation, development and maintenance of web sites, and various forms of communications including social media.

 Kathy Eisenberg, Administrative Assistant

 Kathy joined the staff in August 2008 and plans to be here until she retires.
 She came here after 10 years working in a public elementary school, where she learned the importance of sixth grade math, to understand and respect different cultures, and to keep a large supply of chocolate and ibuprofen always on hand.
 She and the office manager are the primary people responsible for telephone intake.